-1 Introduction
+1. Introduction

-Electron momentum spectroscopy (EMS) is a scattering experiment that is able to determine the electronic structure of matter[1].
-In this experiment an incoming electron with several keV energy has a binary collision with an electron of the target.
-Because of the energy transfer in the collision the target electron is ejected and both scattered and ejected electrons are detected
+Electron momentum spectroscopy (EMS) is a scattering experiment that is able to determine the electronic structure of matter [1].
+In this experiment an incoming electron with several keV energy has a binary collision with an electron in the target.
+Because of the energy transfer in the collision the target electron is ejected and both scattered and ejected electrons are detected in coincidence (for this reason the technique is often referred to as (e,2e) spectroscopy).
+The difference of the sum of the (measured) energy of the outgoing electrons $(E{1,2})$ and that of the incoming electron (E_0) is the ionisation energy ε :